Without a mask, a woman takes off her dress and ties it over her face to enter an ice cream parlor in Argentina; see video

 Mother was arrested: Newborn is found in airplane toilet trash in Mauritius

 In the images, it is possible to see that the woman enters the establishment already in her underwear, trying to tie the dress to her face.
-A family with a man and three young girls watch the scene with an incredulous expression and do not interfere.
-Later, the woman leaves the ice cream parlor without being able to attach her dress to her face.
+A family with a man and three young girls watches the scene with an incredulous expression and does not interfere.
+Afterwards, the woman leaves the ice cream shop without being able to cover her face with her dress.

 Armed confrontation: Conflict between guerrillas and FARC dissidents in Colombia leaves at least 17 dead

-According to the local newspaper Diario Mendoza, the employees of the ice cream parlor asked her to leave, the woman with a gesture, as shown by the camera, told her “don’t ask me for a mask, I’ll put it on”, raised her arms and left.
+According to the local newspaper Diario Mendoza, the employees of the ice cream parlor asked her to leave, and the woman told her: “Don’t ask me for a mask, I’ll put it on.”
+Then he raised his arms and withdrew.

 The video was recorded by security cameras at the facilities located in the commercial area of the Godoy Cruz neighborhood.